Balladeer’s Blog marks the shortest day of the year with the shortest-lived comic book company since Pelican Publishing!

 Origin: The exact nature of this intriguing hero was not revealed during his unfortunately brief run.
 Moro Frost, despite his perpetually young and fit appearance, was possibly hundreds of years old, if not older.

-Always using the nom de guerre Scorpion, he had served as a do-gooder during many Heroic Ages, always adapting his motif to the time period.
+Always using the nom de guerre Scorpion, he had served as a do-gooder during different Heroic Ages, adapting his motif to the time period.
 In the 1930s he was a Shadow/ Avenger/ Green Hornet -type Pulp Hero.
 In the 1970s he wore a full costume (with weaponry) and served as a flat-out superhero.

 Needless to say, I’d have loved to see the Scorpion in World War One action as a Flying Ace clashing with mad scientists, aliens and monsters like the Pulp Hero G-8 And His Battle Aces.